cozy/cozy-proxy/README.md

 # Description

-Cozy Proxy redirects requests properly to the righ application depending on given path.
+Cozy Proxy redirects requests properly to the right application depending on given path.